-At June 30, 2016, interfund receivables and payables consisted of balances due from the general fund to the nonmajor governmental funds in amounts of \$1,776,332 and balances due to the general fund from the nonmajor governmental funds in amounts of \$19,304.
+The District often reports interfund balances between many of its funds.
 These interfund balances resulted primarily from the time lag between the dates that (1) interfund goods and services are provided or reimbursable expenditures occur, (2) transactions are recorded in the accounting system, and (3) payments between funds are made.

-For the year ending June 30, 2016, interfund transfers consisted of the following:
+For the year ended, interfund transfers consisted of the following:

 Tra nsfers out Tra ansfers in

-General fund Nonmajor governmental funds \$ 354,764 85,502 \$ 75,054 365,212
+General fund Special education fund Nonmajor governmental funds \$ 620,000 108,373 93,706 \$ 192,079 - 630,000

-\$ 440,266 \$ 440,266
+\$ 822,079 \$ 822,079

 Transfers are used to: (1) move revenues from the fund that is required to collect them to the fund that is required or allowed to expend them; (2) move receipts restricted to or allowed for debt service from the funds collecting the receipts to the debt service fund as debt service payments become due; and (3) use unrestricted revenues collected in the general fund to finance various programs accounted for in other funds in accordance with budgetary authorizations.
+At June 30, 2017, interfund transfers consisted of balances due from the general fund and special education fund to the nonmajor governmental funds and transfers from the special education fund and nonmajor governmental funds to the general fund.